 The Lissaman’s had 4 children, two girls and two boys.
 By the time this story occurred their eldest daughter was married and living on another property but the younger ones feature in the tragedy.
 Gladys was aged 13 and gave evidence at length before the judge during the trial, while young Henry at 12 years old and Keith at 9 were also interviewed.
 Also featuring in this sad tale was another station-hand known as Toby Stephens.

 William was known for his sexual appetite.
-He is referred to at times as a sexual maniac and would use his position to force liaisons with the local indigenous population, even at times bringing them into the hut and bed he shared with his wife and children.
-He was also not adverse to using his own children for sexual gratification.
+He is referred to at times as a sexual maniac and would use his position to force liaisons and probably rapes of the local indigenous population.
+At times he even brought them into the hut and bed he shared with his wife and children.
+It also become known that he used his own children for sexual gratification.
 The isolation of the family and the severe financial situation made it easy for William to use violence and threats to achieve his aims.
 And William was rather handy with his fists and a stockwhip.
 The young children became used to regular beatings from their father, often with little or no reason.
 When asked by the judge, none of the children claimed to have any love for the man.

 This story is not just about the Lissamans.
 It is also about how isolated and vulnerable outback life was.
 After the murder, Mounted Constable John Finn travelled for 48 hours non stop to reach the scene.
 Constable Finn was a South Australian police officer at Innamincka but was made a special constable of the Queensland police in this outback territory.
 The Queensland constable who came from Noccundra had an even harder journey to make.
 As the Perth daily newspaper put it “He had to leave his car on the banks of the Cooper River and cross the flooded stream and two side channels by boat while swimming his horses.
 He walked and carried his swag about eight miles between the two channels and eventually he reached Arrabury station five hours after Constable Finn.”